How Aging Power Grid Infrastructure is More Costly

 - rapidly injecting large power blocks

-- regulating grid voltage
+- supporting grid voltage and frequency levels

 - They provide significant environmental benefits, including: